jueves, 19 de diciembre de 2019

 The task of the Triad is to make one:

-Making one out of two is not a question of eliminating one of the two opposing forces (as for example in war) but by bringing them together into a relationship by the power of a third independent one, and giving them equal meaning and significance in a way that enables out of the two to make one.
+"When you are able to make two become one...then you will enter in."
+Making one out of two is not a question of eliminating one of the two opposing forces (as in war) but by bringing them together into a relationship by the power of a reconciling force to bring opposing forces into a relationship.

-The well known statement: "love your enemies..." describes the nature of the reconciling force of Love.
+The well known pronouncement: "love your enemies..." describes the nature of the reconciling force of Love.
 Love is indivisible..
-If we only 'love' our friends we do not know Love.
+If we only 'love' our friends we fracture love.
 We find no use for our enemies.
 We cannot evolve.
 We cannot make one out of two.

 The task of the Triad is to make meaning:

-In the statement "I and my father are one", the third force is the meaning of the word father.
-Father brings into a relationship God and Me (I), giving rise to the form of One.
+In the statement "I and my father are one", the third force is the power of meaning of the word father.
+Father brings into a relationship God and (I), giving rise to the form of One.
 Three distinct and mutually 'related' terms giving rise to a unit of meaning.

 Raimon Panikkar's reflection: